Tarrasch/arashrouhani.com/pages/software.md

 submitted many patches to the [Yesod web framework on github](https://github.com/yesodweb/yesod/commits?author=tarrasch).

 Some of my repositories on github are actual projects with me as the main developer.
-Here are my favorites
+Here are some favorites

-  * [zsh-functional] brings the common higher order functions to your shell.
+  * [zsh-functional] - 2012, brings the common higher order functions to your shell.
 I use the functions from this library on a daily basis and it'll be appreciated by other functional programmers as well.
 It's simple and useful and that's why I love it!
-  * [Hong] is a pong clone written in haskell using the *functional reactive programming paragdigm*.
+  * [Hong] - 2011, is a pong clone written in haskell using the *functional reactive programming paragdigm*.
 This makes the code concise and [testable](https://github.com/Tarrasch/Hong/blob/master/test/HongTest.hs) in isolation.
 After showing this game to Know IT as part of their